 Build the Paper Circuit with Copper Tape

 Now it’s time to build the circuit!

 - Open card to circuit diagram side.
 Copper tape from the negative LED lead along the negative circuit line to the break in the circuit line.

 - Copper tape the rectangle on the instructions side labeled copper tape.

-- Copper tape from the break in the negative circuit line to the battery and place battery, negative side down, on top.
+- Copper tape from the break in the negative circuit line to the battery and place the battery, negative side down, on top.
 Make sure there are no breaks in the tape.

 Watch the Paper Circuits How-To Video